BACKPACKS/BOOK BAGS/GYM BAGS/PURSES

 In Chapter 4 of the PA Code, provisions permit parents/guardians who, upon inspection of the testing materials, find the assessment to be in conflict with their religious beliefs to request that their child(ren) be excused from the assessment.
 This written request from the parents/guardians must be addressed to the district superintendent.
 To inspect testing materials, parents/guardians are required to appear in person, review the assessment in the presence of school personnel, and sign a state approved confidentiality agreement (no notes may be taken and electronic devices may not be used).
 We ask that this request be made at least two weeks prior to the first day of the testing window.

-If a learner in anyway violates test security, there are consequences at the local and state level.
+If a student in anyway violates test security, there are consequences at the local and state level.
 This is mandated by the PA Department of Education.
 In an era of cell phones, smartphones, and other electronic devices which can easily photograph and instantly share photographs, confidential and secure test materials can be easily compromised.
 Not only is it expensive to replace a compromised test item, the material contained in the Keystone Exams is copyrighted property of the Commonwealth of Pennsylvania.
 Copying or duplicating the material from the assessment, including the taking of a photograph of secure assessment material, is a violation of the federal Copyright Act.
 Penalties for violation of the Copyright Act may include the cost of replacing the compromised test item(s) or fines of no less than $750 up to $30,000 for a single violation (17 U.S.C.
 101 et. seq).

 If you would like additional information, please contact Alyssa Piemme, School Assessment Coordinator, at 724-238-9531, during office hours, 7:15 A.M. to 3:00 P.M., Monday through Friday.